exploratory-io/book/viz/category.md

 * Group By: Target data group to create categories.
   * All: Create categories against the whole data set.
 If you use Repeat By, all charts will have the same data range.
   * Repeat By: Create categories for each chart if you use Repeat By.
 Each chart will have a different data range.

+### Equal Step

+It divides numeric values into groups by the specified step (range).
+For example, if you specify "10", the group will be like "10-20", "20-30", "30-40" and so on.
+Each group has an equal data range.

+Following options are available.

+* Step: Range for each group.
+* Edge Handling: Which end to include in each range.
+The following options are available.
+  * Include Upper End
+  * Include Lower End
+* Upper Range: You can set the upper value range for creating categories.
+If you don't specify, the max value will be used.
+* Lower Range: You can set the lower value range for creating categories.
+If you don't specify, the min value will be used.
+* For Values Outside of Range: If you specify the Upper/Lower Range, you can set how to treat values outside the range.
+The following options are available.
+  * Create Groups
+  * Ignore

 ### Manual